JillAClark/geoserver/doc/en/user/source/services/wfs/schemamapping.rst

    ``topp:myDataset``:

       copy schema.xsd $GEOSERVER_DATA_DIR/workspaces/<workspace>/<datastore>/myDataset/

+   .. note:: The syntax for the copy command will depend on your operating system.

    In this example ``<workspace>`` is the name of the workspace containing your data store and  ``<datastore>`` is the name of the data store which contains ``myDataset``